lsst-pst/survey_strategy/Links.md

-Links to documents or resources in other locations.
+## Links to documents or resources in other locations.
 Some of these may require login.

+### LSST docs

 Science Requirements Document (all LSST) [LPM-17](http://ls.st/lpm-17)